cerom/design-guardrails/README.md

 # design-guardrails

+> [!NOTE]
+> An open-source CLI that enforces design system rules on AI coding agents via hooks, so the agent self-corrects without manual prompting.

 AI coding agents don't follow design systems reliably.
 Prompt instructions like CLAUDE.md and AGENTS.md are suggestions — agents drift from them mid-session.

 design-guardrails installs hooks that give your agent deterministic feedback every time it writes code that violates your design system.